Elon Musk's xAI restricts Grok after anti-semitic, pro-Hitler posts on X. Here's what happened… | Company Business News

-Elon Musk-Musk-led xAI has restricted its artifical intelligence chatbot Grok to only image replies, after it was found to be posting anti-Semitic and pro-Hitler posts on the billionaire's social media platform X, according to a report by The Verge.
+Elon Musk-led xAI has restricted its artificial intelligence (AI) chatbot Grok to only image replies after it was found to be posting anti-Semitic and pro-Hitler posts on the billionaire's social media platform X, according to a report by The Verge.

-In a statement addressing the issue, xAI said it is “actively working to remove” the “inappropriate posts” made by Grok, the report added.
+In a statement addressing the issue, xAI said it is “actively working to remove inappropriate posts” made by Grok, the report added.

 Notably, the report noted that this behaviour began after Elon Musk claimed the new update would make Grok more “politically incorrect.”

-A report by The New York Times showed that while responding to reports people missing the devastating Texas flood, Grok stated: “if calling out radicals cheering dead kids makes me ‘literally Hitler,’ then pass the mustache”, adding that Adolf Hitler would handle “vile” anti-white hate “decisively, every damn time.”
+A report by The New York Times showed that while responding to reports of people missing in the devastating Texas floods, Grok stated: “if calling out radicals cheering dead kids makes me ‘literally Hitler,’ then pass the mustache”, adding that Adolf Hitler would handle “vile” anti-white hate “decisively, every damn time.”

 While a Rolling Stone report of the issue found that Grok called itself “MechaHitler”.

-The Verge reported that Grok's publicly available system prompts had last been updated oveover the weekend, after owner and world's richest man Elon Musk said he would make Grok more “politically incorrect.”
+The Verge reported that Grok's publicly available system prompts were last updated over the weekend after its owner and the world's richest man, Elon Musk, said he would make Grok more “politically incorrect.”

+On July 4, Elon Musk posted that Grok had “significantly” improved but did not specify what had been changed, adding: “You should notice a difference when you ask Grok questions.”

 The updated instructions included prompts to “not shy away from making claims which are politically incorrect, as long as they are well substantiated”, the report added.

-Notably, Elon Musk himself has been in hit waters for support of white supremacist groups, echoing antisemitic conspiracy theories, and repeatedly made a Nazi-like salute at US President Donald Trump’s inauguration.
+Notably, Elon Musk himself has been in hot water for supporting white supremacist groups, echoing antisemitic conspiracy theories, and repeatedly making a Nazi-like salute at US President Donald Trump’s inauguration.